 Figure 6 shows as an example Hurricane Ivan in 2004.
 For the distance-based metric, the counties assessed as exposed follow the tropical cyclone’s track.
 For the wind-based metric, only counties near the tropical cyclone’s first landfall were assessed as exposed.
 For rain- and flood-based metrics, however, exposure extended to the left of the track, including counties as far north as New York and Connecticut, while for the tornado metric, exposed counties tended to be to the right of the track and included several counties in central North Carolina, South Carolina, and Georgia that were not identified as exposed to Ivan based on any other metric.
 Figure S4 provides similar maps for three other example tropical cyclones (selected because they exposed many US counties based on at least one metric).

-We drew similar conclusions when we investigated all 46 tropical cyclones between 1996 and 2011 (when data for all five metrics were available) for which 100 or more counties were exposed based on at least one metric (Figure 7).
-In this figure, each row provides results for one tropical cyclone, and each box in that row shows the Jaccard coefficient for a pair of metrics.
+We drew similar conclusions when we investigated all 46 tropical cyclones between 1996 and 2011 (when data for all five metrics were available) for which 100 or more counties were exposed based on at least one metric (Figure 7; for the most extensive of these, storms for which 200 of more counties were exposed based on at least one metric, Tables S3–S6 provide underlying numbers comparing exposure assessments between the distance-based proxy and each hazard-based metric).
+In Figure 7, each row provides results for one tropical cyclone, and each box in that row shows the Jaccard coefficient for a pair of metrics.
 For all pairs of metrics, agreement in exposure assessment was, at best, moderate for all but a few storms.
 When comparing distance- and wind-based exposure assessment, only about 10% of storms had Jaccard indices higher than 0.6 (i.e., out of the counties assessed as exposed by at least one of the two metrics in the pair, 60% or more were assessed the same under both metrics).
 For comparisons of assessments based on other combinations of distance-, wind-, rain-, and flood-based metrics, fewer than 5% of storms had Jaccard indices above 0.6.
 The tornado-based metric had universally poor agreement with other metrics in county-level classification across the tropical cyclones considered.

 There were a few exceptions—tropical cyclones in which exposure assessment agreed well across several of the metrics considered.
 For Floyd in 1999 (Figure S4) and Irene in 2011, for example, county-level classification agreed moderately to well for all pairs of exposure metrics except those involving the tornado-based metric (Figure 7).
 For another set of tropical cyclones (e.g., Ernesto in 2006, and Bertha in 1996, Isabel in 2003), there was moderate to good agreement for pairwise combinations of distance, rain, and wind, but poor agreement for other combinations of metrics, while for another set of storms (e.g., Matthew in 2004 and Katrina in 2005), there was moderate to good agreement between distance and rain.